sochix/TLSharp/README.md

 # FAQ

 #### What API layer is supported?
-The latest one - 66.
-Thanks to Afshin Arani for his TLGenerator
+The latest layer supported by TLSharp is 66.
+If you need a higher layer, we're working on it in this PullRequest: https://github.com/nblockchain/TgSharp/pull/5 (your feedback is welcome!)

 #### I get a xxxMigrationException or a MIGRATE_X error!